OEvortex/ddg_search/README.md

 ```

 > [!TIP]
-> After configuring, restart your Claude Desktop or other MCP client to apply the changes.
+> After configuring, restart your MCP client to apply the changes.

 ---